City-Bureau/field-guide/site/content/frequently-asked-questions/_index.md

 >
 > \
 >
-> For meetings that over 2 hours we pay $16 per hour, rounded up to the nearest half hour.
+> For meetings that run longer than 2 hours we pay $16 per hour, rounded up to the nearest half hour.
 >
 > \
 >